oracle/graal/compiler/docs/NativeBridgeProcessor.md

 }
 ```

-The annotation processor generates class `HSCalculatorGen` with a static `createNativeToHotSpot(HSObject delegate, JNIEnv jniEnv)` factory method creating an `HSCalculator` instance forwarding `add` and `sub` methods from a Native Image to an object in a HotSpot VM.
+The annotation processor generates class `HSCalculatorGen` with a static `createNativeToHS(HSObject delegate, JNIEnv jniEnv)` factory method creating an `HSCalculator` instance forwarding `add` and `sub` methods from a Native Image to an object in a HotSpot VM.

 ### Bridging a class with a custom dispatch